 and doing nothing.

-On Aug 11, 2009 Amikam Goldman wrote to Dietmar and Clayton: ►this came today, I had the feeling for a long time, she is holding the cards covered, deep under her arm . . . but still — this hits me as a big surprised, what a joke... is this thing for real? . . .
+On Aug 11, 2009 Amikam Goldman wrote to Dietmar and Clayton: ►this come in today.
+I had the feeling for a long time, she is holding the cards covered, deep under her arm . . . but still — this hits me as a big surprised, what a joke... is this thing for real? . . .

 On Aug 11, 2009 Clayton Patterson wrote to Amikam and Dietmar: it is real or not real— who knows?
 I know I was on a committee and I no longer am.
 I know that Boris thought that Gertrude, although a friend, was crazy— I know that Gertrude works with Estera and thinks that NO!art ended in the late 50's early 60's.
 I know that Gertrude cannot do anything in terms of promoting or making bigger what already exists.
 I know that Gertrude has never created an artists that she is secondary market.
 I know that Gertrude never dealt with anyone I know of.
 I know that this is a shock.
 I am not sure what it means— what it implies to me is that there is an estate and they control it——